 Treatments for Fatty Liver Disease (NASH) Study: PIVENS

 NIDDK funded the Pioglitazone versus Vitamin E versus Placebo for the Treatment of Non-Diabetic Patients with Nonalcoholic Steatohepatitis (PIVENS) study to research effective treatments for nonalcoholic steatohepatitis (NASH) in adults.
 This study is part of NIDDK’s NASH Clinical Research Network, which also conducted a similar study in children.
 At the time, this study was the largest clinical trial of treatments ever conducted in people with NASH.

 NASH is a serious form of nonalcoholic fatty liver disease (NAFLD).
 NASH involves a buildup of fat in the liver, inflammation, and liver damage.
 This fat buildup is not caused by heavy alcohol use.
 Over time, NASH may lead to cirrhosis—a condition in which the liver slowly weakens and is unable to function normally—liver cancer, or liver failure.
 Currently, there are no approved treatments for NASH.

 NASH affects approximately 3 to 12 percent of the U.S. population, but exact numbers are difficult to obtain without performing a liver biopsy on large numbers of people.
 Some racial/ethnic groups are prone to developing NASH—such as Hispanics/Latinos, American Indians, and people of South Asian descent—and would benefit even more from effective treatments.

 Researchers found that a daily dose of a certain form of vitamin E—the type of vitamin E that comes from food sources and is not synthetic (laboratory-made)—improved NASH in study participants overall.
-The medicine pioglitazone, another study treatment, also improved some features of NASH although researchers couldn’t prove that they were statistically significant (did not occur randomly).
+The medicine pioglitazone, another study treatment, also improved some features of NASH although researchers could not prove that they were statistically significant (did not occur randomly).

 Despite these positive outcomes, many study participants taking pioglitazone gained weight, and many participants did not improve from either treatment.
 Researchers also found that changes in quality of life did not differ much between the treatment groups.
 Additional studies are needed to explore whether treatment with vitamin E or pioglitizone causes long-term risks, and whether either improve NASH in patients who have diabetes.